 Credit: Be My Travel Muse

-Bulawayo makes a good starting point for your Zimbabwe trip, especially if you’d like to explore the south, and there are several flights a day to the city from Johannesburg in South Africa.
+Bulawayo is a good starting point for your Zimbabwe holiday, especially if you want to explore the south.
+There are several flights a day to the city from Johannesburg in South Africa.

-It’s best to visit Gonarezhou National Park during the dry months of June to October, when wildlife viewing is at its best.
-During the rainy season from November to April, parts of the park are closed and from January to March, some lodges are shut.
-Matobo National Park is also best during the dry season, while in late summer (January to March) some lodges may be shut.
+- It’s best to visit Gonarezhou National Park during the dry months of June to October when wildlife viewing is at its best.
+During the rainy season, from November to April, parts of the park are closed, and from January to March, some lodges are shut.
+Matobo National Park is also best during the dry season, while some lodges may be shut in late summer (January to March).